 Training tomorrow’s leaders at Hope College of Business, Science and Technology

-Ethiopia’s first not-for-profit liberal arts university college was established in 2010 with the aim of providing a first class educational establishment for the youth of Ethiopia in an effort to reduce the ‘brain drain’ that has so long been taking place as students look abroad for the quality education they cannot find at home.
-It is designed to develop informed, articulate, sensitive and holistic leaders who can make a positive, transformational difference in the development of Ethiopia and the rest of the Horn of Africa within a community of academic excellence and value maturity, through autonomous thinking, continuous learning processes, reflection, research, experimentation, and concern and service to others.
+Ethiopia’s first not-for-profit liberal arts university college was established in 2010 with the aim of providing a first class educational establishment for the youth of Ethiopia.
+It was also established with the purpose of reducing the long-standing “brain drain” in the country resulting from students fleeing abroad looking for the quality education they can’t find at home.
+It is designed to develop informed, articulate, sensitive and holistic leaders who can make a positive, transformational difference in the development of Ethiopia and the rest of the Horn of Africa.
+This should be achieved within a community of academic excellence and value maturity, through autonomous thinking, continuous learning processes, reflection, research, experimentation, and concern and service to others.

 To learn more visit Hope College of Business, Science and Technology website

 Meeting the fundamental survival needs of the marginalized is the foundation for bringing hope and the starting point of service to beneficiaries.
 In providing the hungry with food, HOPE is doing more than providing physical sustenance; it is also communicating to beneficiaries that they matter.
 They are people with full rights and are in no way less than those with means and/or power.

 served in Dessie’s Street Feeding Program (187,000 meals/year)

 served in Addis Ababa’s Street Feeding Program (577,000 meals/year)

 Improving health through clean water and hygiene training

 Giving people clean water saves lives and teaching them hygiene keeps them healthy.
 Water in the streams and ponds in rural areas where HOPE works are often contaminated with animal waste and other pollutants.
 Where there are no clean water sources, HOPE partners with the local communities to drill wells, but HOPE does not stop there.
 They continue to educate and train the community about hygiene and well maintenance.